-Oak woodland offered as mitigation must be configured in such a manner as to best preserve the integrity of the oak woodland ecosystem.
+Oak woodland offered as mitigationAcquisition of land or conservation easement must be configured in such a manner as to best preserve the integrity of the oak woodland ecosystem.
 Priority should be given to conserving oak woodland habitat within PCAs, particularly areas that are adjacent to existing woodlands lying west of the National Forest within the Important Biological Corridor overlay, under a conservation easement, on public lands, in open space lands, in riparian corridors, or ecological preserves.

 Oak woodlands within the PCAs will be conserved to mitigate for losses of oak woodlands.
-Prioritization will be given to areas that provide a diversity of oak woodland types.
-The acreage of oak woodlands conserved shall be based on the quantity of those impacted as a result of new development.
+Prioritization within the PCAs will be given to areas that provide a diversity of oak woodland types.
+The acreage of oak woodlands conserved shall be based on the quantity of those impacted as \\\\\\\ a \\\\\\ result \\\\\\\ of \\\\\\ new\development.will include areas conserved by developers under private conservation agreements and those conserved by the County using Oak Woodland Conservation Funds.

+24-\\\\ June 2016 Figure 2.
 Priority Conservation Areas, Oak Woodlands, and Public Lands in El Dorado County